Warth-Schröcken Ski Resort, Warth, Austria

 Which airport is closest to Warth-Schröcken?

-The nearest major airport is Innsbruck (INN), roughly 130 km from the resort.
-Book transfers, hire cars or train legs from any UK or EU gateway.
+The nearest major airport is Innsbruck (INN), roughly 130 km from the resort — around 2h 0m by private transfer in normal traffic.
+Shared shuttles, hire cars and (for many Alpine resorts) train legs are all viable from UK and EU gateways.

 What can you do in Warth-Schröcken in summer?

-Summer visitors to Warth-Schröcken enjoy Hiking, Via Ferrata across the surrounding valleys and lifts.
+Summer visitors to Warth-Schröcken enjoy Hiking, Via Ferrata across the surrounding valleys and lifts, making it a genuine year-round mountain destination rather than a winter-only stop.

 Other ski resorts in Austria